Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Metallicity Calibration

 The middle row in Figure~\ref{fig:FeH-calibration} shows the effect of the above choice on the location and sharpness of the spin-up feature in the [Fe/H]--$\vrot$ plane.
-Abundance matching of stellar [Fe/H] reduces the scatter and significantly increases the sharpness of the spin-up feature.
-The scatter is largely reduced because the galaxy-to-galaxy variation of metallicities is reduced as metallicity CDFs are enforced to be exactly the same.
-The spin-up becomes sharper because the abundance-matched CDF is significantly steeper which means that the particle-to-particle variation of metallicities in one galaxy is smaller.
+The abundance matching of stellar [Fe/H] shifts the spin-up feature to a $\sim0.1\text{--}0.2$ dex higher metallicity and makes this feature significantly sharper.
+The net metallicity offset is caused by the increase of [Fe/H] for the low-metallicity stars, suggesting more rapid early enrichment than the raw TNG50 results imply.
+The spin-up becomes sharper because the abundance-matched CDF is significantly steeper, which means that the particle-to-particle variation of metallicities in one galaxy is smaller.
 Such a smaller variation implies that metallicities change more gradually as a function of time (stellar age) and, as a result, the formation of a disk over a fixed timescale translates into a sharper change of $\vrot$ as a function of metallicity.
 This is also the reason why this feature is sharper for late-spin-up galaxies than for early-spin-up ones: it is because the increase of [Fe/H] becomes more gradual at later times.

 The middle row in Figure~\ref{fig:FeH-calibration} shows the effect of [Fe/H] rescaling on the age--metallicity relation.
 The early- and late-spin-up samples are clearly separated when raw [Fe/H] values are used, with the latter ones preferentially having lower [Fe/H] at a fixed age.
 Applying either a fixed shift or abundance matching reduces the galaxy-to-galaxy variation of the relation, and the separation between the subsamples becomes less apparent.